Developing community beyond commenting, with The Telegraph and The Times

 Live Q&A with journalists at The Times and Sunday Times

-Like The Telegraph, The Times also works with polls and elbedded carousels to elevate comments, but they also feature reader contributions in their journalism, such as “Reader's recipe”.
+Like The Telegraph, The Times also works with polls and embedded carousels to elevate comments, but they also feature reader contributions in their journalism, such as “Reader’s recipe”.
 Peter highlights how this has a positive impact on the brand, showing how The Times values its readers.

 Polls and reader's recipe at The Times and Sunday Times